EricssonResearch/dnt/doc/config_format.md

         * IP/MAC addresses use their standard formatting (e.g. `ipv6.dst=fd00::1`, `ipv4.dst=1.2.3.4`, `eth.dmac=a:b:c:d:e:f`)
         * nextheader accepts numeric value or protocol name (the `add` action sets this field type automatically)
         * all the other types (ttl, tsnseq etc.) are considered to be numbers
-    * another header field (can be in the same or in a different header)
+    * another header field with compatible size (can be in the same or in a different header)
     * an interface property (e.g. `ipv6.src=uniOut.srcip`)
 * `eliminate seq_rec pipeline` conditional drop, uses the given sequence recovery object and the packet's sequence number metadata (see `readseq` action); after elimination the processing jumps to the given pipeline; no further actions can be in the pipeline
 * `jump pipeline` continues the processing on the named pipeline, which has to be defined in the *streams* section, it does not return to the current pipeline; useful for breaking up long pipelines or reuse operations for multiple streams; no further actions can be in the pipeline; see the [naming convention](#naming-convention) guidelines